grafana/loki-tutorial-enviroment/README.md

-# Sample application for tutorials
+# Sample application forked from Basic Tutorial for Loki

-This repository contains the environment for completing the tutorials at [grafana.com/tutorials](https://grafana.com/tutorials).
+This repository contains a series of branches designed for the Zero to hero: loki workshop.
+Each branch represents a step in the workshop.
+The `main` branch contains the final version of the sample application.

 ## Prequisites